 The Company has developed a series of operational risks which the Company believes to be reflective of the industry in which the Company operates.
 These risk areas are provided here to assist investors to have an understanding of risks faced by the Company and the industry in which we operate.
-The key risks were outlined in the Prospectus lodged with the ASX on 19 July 2021, and include, but are not limited to the following:
+The key risks were outlined in the Prospectus lodged with the ASX on 19 July 2021 and are outlined in the Annual Report for the year ended 30 June 2023, and include, but are not limited to the following: